Telephone number if you want to be on the program today, 800-282-2882.

 That really wasn't the case.

-That that was to come later.
+That was to come later.

 Number four was the contract with America.

-Number five was the fact they nationalized House races for the first time in history instead of running them as as 435 local elections.
+Number five was the fact they nationalized House races for the first time in history instead of running them as 435 local elections.

-But but they didn't need just that.
+But they didn't need just that.

-They was called a conservative Democrat, a moderate.
+All of Clinton, what Clinton ran, he was called a conservative Democrat, a moderate.

 This guy's a card-carrying leftist, just like Obama.